Fast, Versatile Energy Storage

 Each unit can be configured to produce between 1 and 20MW peak power, with output duration from 15 minutes to 8 hours.

 Essentially, the Gravitricity system is a huge ‘clock weight’.
-A cylindrical weight of up to 3000 tonnes is suspended in a deep shaft by a number of synthetic ropes each of which is engaged with a winch capable of lifting its share of the weight.
+A cylindrical weight of 500 - 5000 tonnes is suspended in a deep shaft by a number of cables each of which is engaged with a winch capable of lifting its share of the weight.
 Electrical power is then absorbed or generated by raising or lowering the weight.
 The weight is guided by a system of tensioned guide wires (patents applied for) to prevent it from swinging and damaging the shaft.
 The winch system can be accurately controlled through the electrical drives to keep the weight stable in the hole.

 The key requirement is a deep hole in the ground; it can be a disused mineshaft brought back into use, or a purpose-sunk shaft.
 Shaft depths can be from 150m for new shafts down to 1500m for existing mines.

-Over the 12 months from January 2018 we will be undertaking sub-system design and deploying a 250kW concept demonstrator.
-We aim to trial our first full-scale prototype in 2019 or 2020 at a disused mine in the UK.
+During 2019/20 we are undertaking sub-system design and will be building a 250kW concept demonstrator in 2020.
+We aim to deploy our first full-scale prototype in 2021 or 2022 at a disused mine in the UK.

-The grid connection is through modern power electronics to permit rapid switching between generation and absorption of power and the system can deliver reactive as well as resistive power to help with grid stability.
+The grid connection is through modern power electronics to permit rapid switching between generation and absorption of power and the system can deliver active as well as reactive power to help with grid stability.

-While the weight system can be used on its own, the energy storage capacity of the overall system can be much increased when the shaft is used as a pressure vessel for compressed air (patent applied for.)
+While the weight system can be used on its own, the energy storage capacity of the overall system can be much increased when the shaft is used as a pressure vessel, allowing a compressed air energy storage (patent applied for.) to operate alongside the weight system.
 This involves adding a pressure-tight “lid” to the top of the shaft and lining the shaft to prevent leakage.
 The ground provides the bursting resistance other than at the very top of the shaft.
-The winches and generators are normally contained in the pressurized space so that only electrical cables need to penetrate the pressure vessel walls.
+The winches and generators will be contained in the pressurized space so that only electrical cables need to penetrate the pressure vessel walls.